systechafrica/systechafrica.github.io/members/introduction.md

 ### Members Module Configs

-The Members Module enables the registration of members into a scheme.
-The members are connected to their respective sponsors through member classes: this association makes the management of members’ contributions and other operations possible.
-Additionally, the Module allows viewing of existing members, onboarding members, uploading members’ contributions, and running claim processes.
+The Members Module enables the registration of members (contributors)into a scheme.
+The members are connected to their respective sponsors (employers) through Cost Centers.
+This association makes the management of different sponsors, members’ contributions, and other operations possible.
+Additionally, the module allows viewing of existing members, onboarding members, uploading members’ contributions, and running claim processes.

 Below is a screenshot of the Members Module dashboard with the left side panel expanded to reveal links to different configuration windows: